Ukraine is united in its resistance – and you can help us!

 What is an outsourcing partner then?

-A sounding board for new technical ideas, an advisor on better talent acquisition and IT operations scaling, a skeptic not afraid of pushing back on the unfeasible propositions — a reputable outsourcing partner plays all of those roles.
+A sounding board for new technical ideas, an advisor on better talent acquisition and IT operations scaling, a skeptic not afraid of pushing back on unfeasible propositions — a reputable outsourcing partner plays all of those roles.

 IT Outsourcing Service Model Selections: A Core Decision Affecting Technology Partnerships

-If Netflix ever created a TV show about intricate IT outsourcing relationships, the “right person – wrong time” plot would turn into the “right technology partner – wrong service model”.
+If Netflix ever created a TV show about intricate IT outsourcing relationships, the “right person – wrong time” plot would turn into the “right technology partner – wrong service model.”

 A well-defined IT outsourcing service model helps you:

-• Decide on the optimal level of partner’s involvement
+• Decide on the optimal level of partner’s involvement.

-• Understand your area(s) of responsibility
+• Understand your area(s) of responsibility.

-• Know what to expect from your vendor
+• Know what to expect from your vendor.

-• Gain a clearer picture of service costs
+• Gain a clearer picture of service costs.

 Examples of Well-Defined IT Outsourcing Service Models